|

 B. S.O.C. - Shipper Owned Containers.

-When you book an international FCL ocean freight shipment and request container delivery for the load, you "rent" the container from the steamship line you use for cargo conveying from the USA.
-The "Rent" charges are included in the international ocean freight rate.
+When you book an FCL shipment and request container delivery for the load, you "rent" the container from the steamship line you use for conveying from the USA.
+The "Rent" charges are included in the ocean freight rate.
 The shipper must remember that once the container is released at the destination and leaves the yard to be unloaded at the consignee's facility, it must be returned empty and in good condition to the yard within a specific time limit.
 Otherwise, detention charges will arise.

 Before purchasing a piece of equipment for international cargo transportation, you should consider: